-Fig. 4: Invalid License Key Error Message
+Fig. 5: Invalid License Key Error Message

-2.2.4 Production Licenses
+2.2.3 Production Licenses

-This section should be considered when using Production Architectures, which use hardware license keys stored on an USB dongle.
+This section should be considered when using Production Architectures, which use hardware license keys stored on a USB dongle.

-Fig. 5: MicroEJ USB Dongle
+Fig. 6: MicroEJ USB Dongle

 Note: If your USB dongle has been provided to you by your sales representative and you don't have received an activation certificate by email, it may be a pre-activated dongle.
-Then you can skip the activation steps and directly jump to Check Activation on MicroEJ SDK section.
+Then you can skip the activation steps and directly jump to the Check Activation on MicroEJ SDK section.